mryndzionek/gsl_getopt/README.md

 ./generate
 ```

+Note that you need to have the [GSL](https://github.com/imatix/gsl) tool installed.
 The C source and header files will be created in *src\* and *include\* directories.
 To add your own parser specification create an XML file in the model directory and modify the generate script.
 Look at the file *model/example_parser.xml* for example parser specification.